JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Note that on Hera, a dedicated node exists for ``ecflow`` server jobs (``hecflow01``).
 Users starting ``ecflow_server`` on the regular login nodes will see their servers being killed every few minutes, and may be barred from accessing the system.

+Further, note that the ``spack-stack-1.5.0`` unified environment on Hera has an additional package ``yafyaml`` installed that does not exist in the default 1.5.0 installation.

 .. _Preconfigured_Sites_Jet:

 ------------------------------